Clinical Science at the University of Michigan

 Strengths of our program faculty currently include cognitive and affective neuroscience, behavioral endocrinology, developmental psychopathology, risk and resilience, violence and trauma, and cross-cultural investigations of clinical problems.
 We encourage the multi-level integration of biological, psychological, familial, community, and lifespan approaches.

-The program’s broad mission is to advance scientific research in all aspects of clinical psychology including education, assessment, treatment, prevention and understanding of psychopathology and neurodevelopmental disorders.
+The program’s broad mission is to advance scientific research in all aspects of clinical psychology including education, assessment, treatment, prevention and understanding of psychopathology.

 To facilitate rigorous, significant, culturally and contextually sensitive, clinically relevant psychological research utilizing innovative and diverse methods.